input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [CTL (cardano-transaction-lib)](https://github.com/Plutonomicon/cardano-transaction-lib): a Purescript library for building smart contract transactions on Cardano.
 CTL aims to port the functionality and interface of Plutus off-chain code to the browser environment and NodeJS.

+*   [Marlowe CLI](https://docs.marlowe.iohk.io/docs/developer-tools/marlowe-cli): a command-line tool that provides access to Marlowe capabilities.

 *   [Marlowe Playground](https://marlowe.iohk.io/): an end-to-end financial smart contract development platform.

+*   [Marlowe Runner](https://github.com/input-output-hk/marlowe-runner): a simple web app that allows you to deploy and progress through Marlowe contracts on Cardano easily from the browser.

+*   [Marlowe Runtime](https://docs.marlowe.iohk.io/docs/developer-tools/runtime/marlowe-runtime): the application backend for managing Marlowe contracts on the Cardano blockchain

+*   [Marlowe Scan](https://marlowescan.com/): a tool for visualizing Marlowe contracts on the Cardano blockchain.

+*   [Marlowe TypeScript SDK](https://github.com/input-output-hk/marlowe-ts-sdk): a suite of TypeScript/JavaScript libraries for developing Web-Dapp in the Cardano Blockchain using Marlowe Technologies.

 *   [OpShin](https://github.com/ImperatorLang/eopsin): a simple Python programming language for smart contracts on Cardano.